neutron-lang/neutron-lang/README.md

 - [ ] Receive the arguments from the command line and parse then executing each function.
 - [x] Handle the flags from the arguments.
 - [x] Handle the source files from the arguments.
+- [ ] Implement the language’s lexer.
+- [ ] Implement the language’s parser.
+- [ ] Implement the language’s semantics.

 ### Linker ("soll")